benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

  * `Classifier` defines the classifier to be used in selecting subscribers for dispatching events

 There's a lot of stuff going on in the background which requires this type aliasing.
-If you're intertested in what's happening behind the scenes, take a look at the Akka EventBus code on [GitHub][7].
+If you're interested in what's happening behind the scenes, take a look at the Akka EventBus code on [GitHub][7].

 On line 6 we are defining our event, which in this case is a tuple with three items consisting of: